-PARTY WALL- A common shared wall between two separate structures, buildings or dwelling units.
+PARTY WALL - A common shared wall between two separate structures, buildings or dwelling units.

-PATIOS - Patios or decks 12 inches above grade shall be considered part of the principle building and shall meet all setback requirements thereof.
-Up to six-foot wide landing as part of the steps less than 12 inches above grade is permitted within setback.
-[Added 12-19-2007 by Ord.
-No. 25-2007]
+PATIOS - Patios or decks 12 inches above grade shall be considered part of the principal building and shall meet all setback requirements thereof.
+Up to six-foot-wide landings as part of the steps less than 12 inches above grade are permitted within setback.